-Figure 4(a) shows Time\Reduction and SU\Reduction achieved by FT-Pro with different computation scales.
+Fig. 4a shows the Time_Reduction and SU_Reduction achieved by FT-Pro with different computation scales.
 It shows three interesting patterns.
-First, although FT-Pro provides a positive value on Time\Reduction when the computation scale is set to 16, the SU Reduction value is negative.
-This indicates that when the computing scale is relatively small (e.g. 16), the time reduction brought by FT-Pro may be overshadowed by the use of additional computing resources, thereby resulting in negative resource utilization.
+First, although FT-Pro yieldss a positive value on Time_Reduction when the computation scale is set to 16, the SU_Reduction value is negative.
+This indicates that when the computing scale is relatively small (e.g., 16), the time reduction brought by FT-Pro may be overshadowed by the use of additional computing resources, thereby resulting in negative resource utilization.
 Second is the increasing gain achieved by FT-Pro as the number of computation nodes is increased from 16 to 96.
-When more nodes are used, application failure probability is getting higher, thereby implying more opportunities for FT-Pro to reduce performance overhead by avoiding failures.
+When more nodes are used, application failure probability is getting higher, thereby implying more opportunities for FT-Pro to reduce the performance overhead by avoiding failures.
 The third feature is the decreasing benefit when the number of computation nodes is increased beyond 96.
-As shown in Table II, in this set of simulations, only one spare node is allocated even when the number of computation nodes is set to 192.
+As shown in Table 2, in this set of simulations, only one spare node is allocated even when the number of computation nodes is set to 192.
 As a result, FT-Pro cannot avoid imminent failures due to the lack of available spare nodes.
-Note
+Note that even when the scale increases beyond 128 with only one spare node, FT-Pro still outperforms periodic checkpointing by more than 8.4 percent in terms of Time_Reduction and 7.9 percent in terms of SU_Reduction.